-There’s nothing restricting a G1 driver from buying a car, licensed or not – but you likely won’t be able to insure it to drive until you have your G2 license.
+There’s nothing restricting a G1 driver from buying a car—but you likely won’t be able to insure it to drive until you have your G2 licence.
+A policy is always set up in the name of the registered owner.
+However, the primary driver of the vehicle must be someone who has a valid G2 or a full G licence.
 Make sure you contact your potential insurance broker or company before buying!

 Do you need insurance with a G1 licence?

-Does the insurance company need to be notified of a G1 licensed driver in the household?
+Does the insurance company need to be told of a G1 licensed driver?

 How many demerit points is a G1 driver permitted?